 In August 2008, UBS AG and its affiliates, or UBS, the brokerage firm through which we purchased the majority of our ARS, entered into a settlement with the SEC, the New York Attorney General and other state agencies.
 Under the settlement, UBS issued to us Auction Rate Security Rights, which would allow us to sell to UBS our ARS held in accounts with UBS, or the ARS Rights Offer.
 Pursuant to the ARS Rights Offer, we received the right to sell to UBS the ARS held in accounts with UBS at par value at any time during the period beginning June 30, 2010 and ending July 2, 2012, or the ARS Put.
 As part of the settlement, UBS also offered to us a no net cost loan program, or ARS Loan, whereby we would be able to borrow up to 75 percent of the market value, as determined by UBS at its sole discretion, of our ARS that have been pledged as collateral at an interest cost that would not exceed the interest being paid on the underlying ARS investments.
 Under the ARS Loan program, UBS may demand full or partial payment of the ARS Loan, at its sole option and without cause, at any time.
-If at any time UBS exercises its right to terminate the credit line agreement governing the ARS Loan, then UBS is required to provide, as soon as reasonably possible, alternative financing on substantially the same terms and conditions as those under the credit line agreement and the agreement will remain in full force and effect until such time as such alternative financing has been established.
-In January 2009, we were approved for the ARS Loan in the amount of \$15.9 million and drew down the entire preapproved amount.
-In addition, in February 2009, we borrowed an additional \$2.2 million under the ARS Loan, bringing the total amount outstanding under the ARS Loan to \$18.1 million, following UBS' decision to increase our availability under the ARS Loan.
+If at any time UBS exercises its right to terminate the credit line agreement governing the ARS Loan, then UBS is required to provide, as soon as reasonably possible, alternative financing on substantially the same terms and conditions as those under the credit line agreement will remain in full force and effect until such time as such alternative financing has been established.
+In January 2009, we were approved for the ARS Loan, bringing the total amount outstanding under the ARS Loan to \$18.1 million, following UBS' decision to increase our availability under the ARS Loan.
 All cash received under the ARS Loan was invested in money market accounts.
+At June 30, 2009, the outstanding balance of the ARS Loan was \$17.9 million.

-Although we have the right to sell to UBS the ARS subject to the ARS Put at par beginning June 30, 2010, we determined the fair market value of the ARS without consideration of the ARS Put because they are separate contractual agreements under SFAS 157.
+Although we have the right to sell to UBS the ARS subject to the ARS Put at par beginning June 30, 2010, we determined the fair market value of the ARS without consideration of the ARS Put because they are deemed separate contractual agreements under SFAS 157.

 We elected to measure the ARS Put under the fair value option of SFAS No. 159, "The Fair Value Option for Financial Assets and Financial Liabilities," or SFAS 159, to mitigate the volatility in reported earnings due to the linkage of certain of our ARS and the ARS Put.
 Under SFAS 159, any subsequent increase or decrease in the fair value of the ARS Put would be recorded as either a gain or an impairment charge, respectively, in our consolidated statement of operations.
 The fair value of the ARS Put was also determined by a discounted cash flow valuation model with assumptions being made related to interest rate, maturity and liquidity.
-At March 31, 2009, based on our discounted cash flow valuation, we recorded a gain of approximately \$1.0 million in our consolidated statement of operations due to an increase in the carrying value of the ARS Put to \$6.8 million.
+For the three months ended June 30, 2009, based on our discounted cash flow valuation, we recorded a net impairment charge of approximately \$1.1 million in our consolidated statement of operations due to a decrease in the carrying value of the ARS Put to \$5.6 million.